 New features include:

 For organisations wishing to allow third-party access to the global LEI data pool via their website or applications, the GLEIF have released an API.
+Our LEI Search API is already up and running, click to use it here.

 The LEI lookup functionality supports a wide range of functionality.